constructorfleet/homebridge-ultimate-govee/README.md

 `deviceId` - The Govee device identifier (READ-ONLY)
 `model` - The Govee device model identifier (READ-ONLY)
-`ignore` - Check this box to prevent this device from being exposed to Apple HomeKit
+`ignore` - Check this box to prevent this device from being exposed to Apple HomeKit `name` - Change the configured name of the device `exposePrevious` - Expose a stateless switch that will revert the device to the previous state (TODO)

 RGBIC lights will also offer the ability to hide the segment lights from HomeKit, leaving the primary control:
-`hideSegments` - Setting to `true` will remove all 15 segments from HomeKit.
+`showSegments` - Setting to `true` will add all 15 segments from HomeKit (TODO)

+Light Effects: `enabled`- Whether to expose a stateful switch to turn on a light effect